javieroelizondo/rom-cs50/README.md

 2. Data Privacy
 While all logged-in users can view all rig operations, only the creator of an operation can modify or delete it.
 This ensures data privacy and prevents unauthorized changes.
 3. Frontend with Jinja
-For v2 , I chose to implement the frontend using Python + Jinja templates instead of AJAX for simplicity.
+For v2, I chose to implement the front end using Python + Jinja templates instead of AJAX for simplicity.
 This approach allows users to interact with the application without requiring advanced JavaScript knowledge.
 Future versions will include AJAX for dynamic updates and a more interactive user experience.
 Furthermore, implement React components to only render dynamic components and not the whole webpage.
 4. Database Schema
 The RigOperation model was extended to include Progress %, Status, and Rig Name fields to provide more context and functionality for managing rig operations.